*FTC Disclosure - If you make a purchase through a link on this site, we may receive a small commission on the transaction - at no extra cost to you.*

 Getting used to wearing a bra is enough to deal with without having to worry about uncomfortable fabrics.
 Save silks and satins for future purchases and keep your first bra as easy and effortless as possible with easy-care and easy-wear materials.

-When shopping for a starter bra, keep it simple.
+The best tip when shopping for a starter bra?
+Keep it simple and avoid complicated.
 Look for styles that are as carefree and comfy as possible.

 You don’t need a whole drawer full of bras when you first start out.
 Instead, look for one or two styles that are versatile enough to work in any situation.